Trump releases list of 20 new possible Supreme Court picks

 The court’s oldest members are Justice Ginsburg and Justice Stephen Breyer, 82, both liberals, and Justice Clarence Thomas, 72, and Justice Samuel Alito, 70, two conservatives.
 Ginsburg made news this summer when she announced she is being treated for a recurrence of cancer but has no plans to step down.

 Regardless of party, presidents tend to look for the same characteristics in potential Supreme Court picks.
 Stellar legal credentials are a must.
 All of the current justices attended Harvard or Yale law school, though Ginsburg left Harvard and graduated from Columbia.
 And they tend to be old enough to have a distinguished legal career but young enough to serve for decades.
-That generally means nominees are in their late 40s or 50s.
+That generally means nominees are in their late 40s or 50s – something Trump especially has stressed.

-More recently, nominees have also previously clerked for a Supreme Court justice, an early mark of legal smarts.
-Five of the current justices previously clerked at the Supreme Court.

-Associated Press writer Jonathan Lemire contributed to this report from New York.
+Associated Press writers Zeke Miller in Washington and Jonathan Lemire in New York contributed to this report.